redhat-apac-stp/rosa-with-aws-efs/README.md

 # ROSA with AWS EFS CSI Driver

-This installation method uses Helm to install the AWS EF CSI Driver on ROSA using a least privileged operational via integration with AWS STS.
+These instructions uses Helm to install the AWS EF CSI Driver on ROSA using least privileged operation via integration with AWS STS.

 ROSA can be deployed as either a public or private cluster in STS mode as per these instructions: